trol98/LowPoly-Terrain-Generation/README.md

 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

-Run the `build.bat` file, after this project file will be generated including `TerrainGen.sln` solution file.
+Run the `build.bat` file, after this project files will be generated including `TerrainGen.sln` solution file.